-You Won’t Believe The Margin Of Victory In This D-I College Hoops Game
+NESN

 It’s probably safe to say that Mississippi Valley State isn’t eager for a rematch with Utah.

 Despite their best efforts, the Delta Devils (awesome name) lost 143-49 to the Utes on Friday.
-That’s the largest margin of victory in a Division-! men’s basketball game since 1938, when the NCAA Tournament was introduced.
+That’s the largest margin of victory in a Division-I men’s basketball game since 1938, when the NCAA Tournament was introduced.

 We repeat: Mississippi Valley State lost by 94 points.